springquy/traffic-light-control/README.md

 - The Arduino traffic lights should update accordingly if connected correctly.

 ## 4. Requirements
-To install these in one command:
+All required Python packages are listed in the `requirements.txt` file.
+To install them all in one command, simply open a terminal in the project’s root folder and run:
 ```bash
 pip install -r requirements.txt
 ```